KadenZheng/Crescendo/README.md

 3. Confirm your application.

 ## Gallery
-The gallery showcases images from past events.
+The gallery showcases images (uploaded by the musician) from past and confirmed events.

 ### Viewing the Gallery:
 1. Click on the **Gallery** link in the navigation bar.